treeverse/lakeFS/design/open/lakefs-kv-execution-plan.md

 - Implement adapter k/v for Postgres.
 Unit test.
 Performance test.
 - Implement authorization, actions and multi part using kv.
 Include feature flag to control which implementation is active and migrate information to move from db to kv version.
 Unit test.
+- Reimplement diagnostics similar functionality over kv.
+Current implementation perform several queries over the database to report information that may help us diagnose issues.
+We should apply the same queries or implementation specific queries that will help identify issues in the underlying storage.
 - Implement graveler staging over kv, using kv to manage branch locking for commit and merge.
 Feature flag.
 Migrate information from db to kv for graveler (commit log, staging, ref-dump and restore).
 Unit test.
 Performance test.
 - Integration testing.
 Remove old implementation.